learning-bootcamps/iOS-Development-Bootcamp-July-2023/README.md

 - Function Overloading: Using Multiple Functions with the Same Name
 - Nested Functions: Defining Functions Inside Other Functions
 - Understanding closures and their syntax
-- Using closures for callbacks and asynchronous programming
+- Using closures for callbacks
 - Exploring higher-order functions like map, filter, and reduce
 - Function Best Practices: Writing Clean and Efficient Code